The City of Houston and Houston First are planning to close Polk Street to expand the GRB Convention Center.

 Won't the full build-out of the GRB vision will build a beautiful park connection that will improve east-west connectivity?

-Yes - the future GRB videos and pictures look nice, and the park connection, if built, will be a nice commodity.
+In short, NO. The future GRB videos and pictures do look nice, and the park connection, if built, will be a nice commodity.
 However, it will not provide vehicle connectivity, so if you are driving or riding a bus, or if you are EMT or a firefighter rushing to a disaster, then that connection will not serve you.

 It also won’t happen any time soon.
 It will only be finished once the massive TxDOT NHHIP project is finished - and that won’t be until the late 2030s at best.
 Until that point, we will have lost the driving, emergency, walking, transit, and biking connections that Polk currently provides.